Tricyrtis, toad lily: planting, growing, care

 Tricyrtis in a nutshell

-- tricyrtis or ‘toad lily’ is a small perennial ideal for cool, partly shaded corners of garden.
+- tricyrtis, or ‘toad lily’, is a small perennial ideal for cool, partly shaded corners of the garden.

-- Its star-shaped flowers, speckled with small coloured spots, have the charm of orchids and add an exotic touch to garden.
+- Its star-shaped flowers, freckled with small coloured spots, have the charm of orchids and add an exotic touch to the garden.

-- This deciduous, easy-to-grow perennial, preferring partial shade and humus-bearing, cool soil, comes into its own in autumn with unusual flowers in original colours that open at stem tips.
+- This deciduous, easy-to-grow perennial, preferring partial shade and humus-bearing, fresh soils, comes into its own in autumn with unusual, distinctively coloured flowers that open at the stem tips.

 - Very hardy, tricyrtis can be multiplied by propagation by cuttings in summer or, more easily, by dividing clumps in spring.